 Over the weekend I had a group of 10 come over for pot roast, and I was worried we wouldn’t have enough starch as a “filler” dish, so at the very last minute I decided to throw in another pasta dish to the menu.
-I decided on this simple but incredibly delicious pasta by Emeril Lagasse, which I’ve made for office potlucks and Hari Raya dos with a very high chance of “yum!” ratings by guests.
+I decided on this simple but incredibly delicious pasta, modified from the recipe by Emeril Lagasse.
+I’ve made this for many office potlucks and Hari Raya do’s with a very high chance of “yum!” ratings by guests.
 Do check it out!

 - 500 grams linguine